ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 # Objectives

-The overarching goal of ArcticWATCH is, in the context of climate science, to develop an evidence-based and real-time early warning system for predicting the probability of rapid Arctic sea ice loss events and their environmental impacts, for the following summer up to five years.
+The overarching goal of ArcticWATCH is, in the context of climate science, to **develop an evidence-based and real-time early warning system for predicting the probability of rapid Arctic sea ice loss events and their environmental impacts, for the following summer up to five years.**

 This will be achieved by fulfilling four high-level objectives:
-**(O1)** Elucidating the precursors, drivers and mechanisms of past and future rapid Arctic sea ice decline **(O2)** Enhancing the capacity to forecast seasonal-to-interannual Arctic sea ice fluctuations **(O3)** Picturing the impacts of rapid sea ice retreat on the Arctic system and its surroundings **(O4)** Providing objective guidance for the design of future Arctic observing systems
+**(O1)** Elucidating the **precursors, drivers and mechanisms** of past and future rapid Arctic sea ice decline **(O2)** Enhancing the capacity to **forecast seasonal-to-interannual Arctic sea ice** fluctuations **(O3)** Picturing the **impacts of rapid sea ice retreat** on the Arctic system and its surroundings **(O4)** Providing objective guidance for the **design of future Arctic observing systems**

 # Research questions
-A lot remains to be understood regarding the precursors, mechanisms, predictability, and impacts of these rapid events.
+A lot remains to be understood regarding the precursors, mechanisms, predictability, and impacts of these rapid ice loss events (RILEs for short).
+Specifically, ArcticWATCH aims to answer the following research questions:

-- What are the relative contributions of thermodynamic (basal and surface sea ice melt) vs. dynamic (wind-driven sea ice export) processes during RILEs?
-Where does freshwater induced by sea ice melt go during such events?
+- What are the relative contributions of **thermodynamic** (basal and surface sea ice melt) *vs.*
+**dynamic** (wind-driven sea ice export) processes during RILEs?

+- What is the **fate of the freshwater** induced by sea ice melt during such events?

-- What is the climatological probability of RILEs from today to mid-century?
+- What is the **climatological probability of RILEs** from today to mid-century?
 What are their characteristics (magnitude, lifetime, spatial patterns)?

-- What are the typical atmospheric and oceanic patterns prior to RILEs?
+- What are the typical **atmospheric and oceanic patterns prior to RILEs**?
 Are such events favored when particular phases of main modes of atmospheric and/or variability (Pacific Decadal Oscillation, Pacific North American pattern, (North) Arctic Oscillation) occur?

-Is Arctic sea ice increasingly feeling by influences originating from the Pacific sector?
+- Is Arctic sea ice increasingly feeling influences originating from the Pacific sector?

-- What are the causes for the accelerated decline in sea ice during the 2000s, and the causes for the relatively stable conditions since the 2010s?
-Is this sequence linked to the global mean temperatures slow-down (‘hiatus’)?
+- What are the causes for the accelerated decline in sea ice during the 2000s, and the **causes for the relatively stable conditions since the 2010s?** Is this sequence linked to the global mean temperatures slow-down (‘hiatus’)?
 Are we at the verge of a new rapid sea ice decline?
 What is the probability of observing ‘pauses’ in Arctic sea ice decline before mid-century?